Friday, October 25, 2024 to Saturday, October 26, 2024

 - Chinese: Hongyin Tao (UCLA) - "Two Models of Integrating Spoken Authentic Materials in Teaching L2 Interactional Competence"

-- Japanese: Junko Mori (University of Wisconsin, Madison) - "Language Learning in and out of the classroom: Identifying 'teachables' and 'learnables'"
+- Japanese: Junko Mori (University of Wisconsin-Madison) - "Language Learning in and out of the Classroom: Identifying 'Teachables' and 'Learnables'"

-- Korean: Mary Kim (University of Hawaii, Manoa) - "Teaching and Learning the Science of Talk: Sequence Organization
+- Korean: Mary Kim (University of Hawai'i at Mānoa) - "Teaching and Learning the Science of Talk: Sequence Organization

 11am – 11:15am: Coffee Break